Black Square (U+25A0) - Meaning, Uses, and How to Type It

 Just copy the character below and paste it wherever you need it.

-Copy this: "■"
+Copy this: ■

 Keyboard Shortcuts by Platform

-- Linux: Press Ctrl + Shift + U, type 25A0, and press Enter
+- Linux: Press Ctrl + Shift + U. Type 25A0.
+Press Enter or Space.

-- HTML: Type
+- HTML (Web): Type

-■or■directly in your code
+■or■directly in your code.

 How to Use Black Square in Web Development